 Compliance with the principles of good corporate governance starts with the Board.
-In the performance of its fiduciary roles, duties and responsibilities, the Board has always conducted itself with utmost honesty, integrity, transparency, accountability, and fairness, with the objective of ensuring that the interest of all stakeholders are considered and protected.
+In the performance of its fiduciary role, duties and responsibilities, the Board has always conducted itself with utmost honesty, integrity, transparency, accountability, and fairness, with the objective of ensuring that the interests of all stakeholders are considered and protected.

-The Company is headed by a competent Board, which has the combined knowledge, expertise and experience of its members that enabled the Company to sustain its competitiveness and profitability, in a manner consistent with its corporate objectives and the long-term interests of its stakeholders.
+The Company is headed by a competent Board, which through the combined knowledge, expertise and experience of its members, has enabled the Company to sustain its competitiveness and profitability in a manner that is consistent with its corporate objectives and the long-term interests of its stakeholders.

 The Board is composed of nine (9) directors who are elected annually at the regular meeting of the stockholders ("RSM") scheduled on the last Thursday of May, unless a different date is fixed by the Board.
 Two (2) members of the Board are Independent Directors, who, apart from their fees and shareholdings, have no business or relationship with the Company, which could or could reasonably be perceived to materially interfere with the exercise of their independent judgment in carrying out their responsibilities.
-The Board, conformably with the Company's By-Laws, is headed by a Chairman who is at the same time the Chief Executive Officer ("CEO") of the Company, a structure that has proven to be appropriate and effective for the Company.
+The Board, conformably with the Company's By-Laws is headed by a Chairman who is at the same time the Chief Executive Officer ("CEO") of the Company, a structure that has proven to be appropriate and effective for the Company.
 While the roles of the Chairman and CEO are combined, proper checks and balances are in place to ensure that the Board obtains the benefit of independent views and perspectives.
-Moreover, the Board has a Lead Independent Director to ensure that the Independent Directors shall be free to express and advocate independent views and perspectives, and that abuse of power or authority and potential conflict of interest are avoided.
+Moreover, the Board has a Lead Independent Director to ensure that the Independent Directors shall be free to express and advocate independent views and perspectives, and that abuse of power or authority and potential conflicts of interest are avoided.

-During the 2019 RSM that was held on May 30, 2019, the stockholders elected six (6) male and three (3) female directors.
-Director Eduardo M. Cojuangco, Jr. was elected as the Chairman of the Board, while Directors Aurora S. Lagman and Minita V. Chico-Nazario were the elected Independent Directors, with the latter being elected by the Directors as the Lead Independent Director of the Company.
-Directors Ramon S. Ang, Francisco S. Alejo III, Aurora T. Calderon, Leo S. Alvez, Gabriel S. Claudio and Mario K. Surio, completed the 9-member Board of the Company.
+During the 2020 RSM that was held on June 23, 2020, the stockholders elected five (5) male and three (3) female directors.
+Another male director was elected during the August 5, 2020 Board of Directors meeting in lieu of Eduardo M. Cojuangco, Jr. who passed away on June 16, 2020.
+Currently, there are six (6) male and three (3) female directors.
+Ramon Ang was elected President, and in accordance with the By-Laws of the Company presides over the meetings of the Board of Directors in the absence of a Chairman and Vice Chairman, while Directors Aurora S. Lagman and Minita V. Chico-Nazario are the elected Independent Directors, with the latter being elected as the Lead Independent Director of the Company.
+Directors Francisco S. Alejo III, Aurora T. Calderon, Leo S. Alvez, Gabriel S. Claudio, Francis H. Jardeleza and Mario K. Surio, completed the 9-member Board of the Company.